 The MOC is the framework for care management processes and systems to help enable coordinated care for SNP members.
 The MOC contains specific elements that delineate implementation, analysis, and improvement of care.

 These elements include description of SNP population (including health conditions), Care Coordination, Provider Network and Quality Measurement and Performance Improvement.

 The Centers for Medicare and Medicaid (CMS) requires annual SNP MOC training for all care providers who treat SNP members.
 The Annual SNP MOC Provider Training is available at UHCprovider.com.
-Reminders about the training requirements are communicated annually through the Network Bulletin described in Chapter 17.
+We communicate updates about the training requirements annually on UHCprovider.com/networknews > Network Bulletin.
+Learn more about provider news in Chapter 18.

 Risk management addresses liability, both proactively and reactively.
 Proactive is avoiding or preventing risk.
 Reactive is minimizing loss or damage after an adverse or bad event.
 Risk management in health care considers patient safety, quality assurance, and patients’ rights.
 The potential for risk is present in all aspects of health care, including medical mistakes, electronic record-keeping, care provider organizations, and facility management.